… This Blog …

 - (Acknowledgement only) “Monte Carlo methods in climate science“, J. C. Baez, D. Tweed.

 - The entries of this blog, including The zero-crossings trick for JAGS: Finding roots stochastically

 … Woods Hole Oceanographic Institution

-Mr Galkowski and his beautiful and clever wife, Claire, are strong supporters of the Woods Hole Oceanographic Institution, and are an Associates of that Institution, 1930 Society members, and Jan is a Fye Society member.
+Mr Galkowski and his beautiful and clever wife, Claire, Director of the South Shore Recycling Cooperative, are strong supporters of the Woods Hole Oceanographic Institution.

 … Politically Speaking …

-I am a climate hawk, meaning that minimizing and preventing further climate disruption is the issue, and dominates all other ones.
-Accordingly, I favor no particular political party or candidate, as long as they take aggressive action on the question, whether it is Senator Bernie Sanders or Bob Inglis’ Republicen.
-One could also call me a Hermann Scheer solar revolutionary because I both judge solar photovoltaic technology to be a revolutionary energy source for the reasons Professor Tony Seba details, and because it is a democratically empowering development, returning control of energy to the people and public at large, denying central concentrators of such power the influence they presently enjoy.
+Solar photovoltaic technology is a revolutionary energy source for the reasons Professor Tony Seba details, and because it is a democratically empowering development, returning control of energy to the people and public at large, denying central concentrators of such power the influence they presently enjoy.
 Thus, it heralds the oncoming of a green century and the return of electrical power to the people.

 This is a quote from Howard Wainer, in an article which appeared in CHANCE magazine, a publication of the American Statistical Association.
 The article was entitled “Defeating Deception: Escaping the Shackles of Truthiness by Learning to Think like a Data Scientist“, 29(1), 2016, 61-64.